 Airbus A319, A320, A321

-BA has 39, 67 & 18 Airbus A319, A320, A321 aircraft at Heathrow and Gatwick.
+At 31 December 2020, BA had 35, 67 & 18 Airbus A319, A320, A321 aircraft in its fleet at Heathrow and Gatwick.

 Airbus A320 and A321 aircraft have been subject to “densification”.
-The number of seats on many London Heathrow Airbus A320s has been increased from 168 to 180 seats.
+The number of seats on London Heathrow Airbus A320s has been increased from 168 to 180 seats.
 The number of seats on London Heathrow Airbus A321s has been increased from 205 to 218 seats.

 Airbus A320neo and A321neo